snowplow-incubator/snowplow-micro-examples/README.md

     window.snowplow('enableFormTracking', config);
     ```
+    > **Note**:
-    - Note: By default, Form Tracking does not track password fields.
+    > By default, Form Tracking does not track password fields.
 We used the above `config` to demonstrate how you can ensure the Non-tracking of sensitive fields.
 With Snowplow Micro we can also later test that any blacklisting of forms is implemented correctly and that no sensitive fields are tracked.

 4. [Tracking custom self-describing(unstructured) events](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker#37-tracking-custom-self-describing-unstructured-events)